-The act of decision making can defined as choosing one alternative over all the others.
+The act of decision-making can be defined as choosing one alternative over all the others.
 This process implies there are multiple ways to accomplish a goal, and that one of these options was chosen because it is the most viable method of achieving success.
-However, a person’s own values, desires and lifestyle all color their decision-making capabilities, which can radically affect how a company chooses the right alternative.
+However, a person’s own values, desires, and lifestyle all color their decision-making capabilities, which can radically affect how a company chooses the right alternative.

 There is no ideal way of determining which threats are going to have the biggest impact on a company or which strategies will allow businesses to successfully avoid them.
 There are frequently multiple solutions to the same problem, and different people will have better answers depending on the scenario.
-For example, people with low risk aversion — those who are more apt to be innovative and adventurous — may provide better solutions when a company is financially sound.
+For example, people with low-risk aversion — those who are more apt to be innovative and adventurous — may provide better solutions when a company is financially sound.

-Executives who make decisions by realizing a problem, establishing and evaluating a plan, devising and implementing alternatives and then monitoring their progress fall under the rational planning model.
+Executives who make decisions by realizing a problem, establishing and evaluating a plan, devising and implementing alternatives, and then monitoring their progress fall under the rational planning model.
 This model is a multi-step process that aims to implement policies that will follow a logical path from problem identification to solution.

-The aim is to clearly recognize an issue through a group-based decision, develop multiple solutions to this problem and enact the one that perceivably leads to the best results.
+The aim is to clearly recognize an issue through a group-based decision, develop multiple solutions to this problem, and enact the one that perceivably leads to the best results.
 The rational model succeeds by accounting for every possible variable and assumption, and in order to work, needs people with considerable knowledge of their field.
 There are other potential drawbacks to this decision-making model as well — for example, it requires a great deal of time to observe all the different solutions.
 On the other hand, there is the behavioral or administrative decision-making model.

 Sometimes, executives can arrive at the correct solution with little regard for logic — they make choices based on instinct.
-This model assumes that managers have incomplete or imperfect information on a given scenario, are confident in their unconscious reflexes and habits, realize they have limits to how rational they can be and tend to choose the first applicable solution.
+This model assumes that managers have incomplete or imperfect information on a given scenario, are confident in their unconscious reflexes and habits, realize they have limits to how rational they can be, and tend to choose the first applicable solution.
 A company that is almost wholly aggressive and forward-thinking may not consider risk identification and could end up breaking compliance standards or not seeing a threat that may have been obvious with a conservative thinker.

 Conversely, a company consisting of entirely analytical personality types might not be able to see the benefits of taking alternative and innovative approaches.
-Businesses need to accept that people — particularly executives and leaders — will not always agree with each others’ strategies and solutions.
+Businesses need to accept that people — particularly executives and leaders — will not always agree with each other’s strategies and solutions.
 Managers should be able to appreciate that each person tackles issues with their own strategies and embrace others for their unique strengths.

 “The data suggests under prevailing business conditions having a Driver in the relationship is important.
-Nearly three-fourths of all observed CEO/CFO pairings involved at least one Driver – an interesting finding given that only 42 percent of these executives are drivers,” the Deloitte report notes.
+Nearly three-fourths of all observed CEO/CFO pairings involved at least one Driver – an interesting finding given that only 42 % of these executives are drivers,” the Deloitte report notes.
 “It may be that Drivers are the most versatile when it comes to amicable pairings – pairing relatively well with all styles including their own or Drivers are just essential to drive execution as part of the CEO-CFO pairing.”